MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/3-onboard-deploy-my-service.md

 # Deploy my service

-This content provides an overview of the requirements for properly deploying cloud voice services.
-By following prescriptive guidance for deployment cloud voice services, you can make sure you successfully account for all requirements and deliver repeatable results.
+This article gives an overview of the requirements for properly deploying the cloud voice service.
+By following prescriptive guidance for deploying the cloud voice service, you can make sure you successfully account for all requirements and deliver repeatable results.

 ## Site enablement playbook for Microsoft Teams voice workloads